-Total Operating Revenues - Total operating revenues decreased \$82 million in 2016 compared to 2015 primarily as a result of the following:
+Total Operating Revenues - Total operating revenues decreased \$364 million in 2016 compared to 2015 primarily as a result of the following:

-- \$78 million decrease for our Natural Gas Services segment primarily due to decreased commodity prices, lower gas and NGL sales volumes primarily related to our Eagle Ford and East Texas systems which impact both sales and purchases, lower prices and volumes at our natural gas storage and pipeline assets and unfavorable commodity derivative activity, partially offset by growth in our DJ Basin system; and - \$4 million decrease for our Wholesale Propane Logistics segment primarily due to lower propane prices and volumes.
+- \$303 million decrease for our Natural Gas Services segment primarily due to decreased commodity prices, lower gas and NGL sales volumes primarily related to our Eagle Ford and East Texas systems which impact both sales and purchases, lower prices and volumes at our natural gas storage and pipeline assets, unfavorable commodity derivative activity and the disposition of our Northern Louisiana system, partially offset by growth in our DJ Basin system; and - \$64 million decrease for our Wholesale Propane Logistics segment primarily due to lower propane volumes and prices.

-Total Purchases - Total purchases decreased \$75 million in 2016 compared to 2015 primarily as a result of the following:
+Total Purchases - Total purchases decreased \$297 million in 2016 compared to 2015 primarily as a result of the following:

-- Purchases of natural gas and NGLs decreased \$72 million in 2016 compared to 2015 as a result of decreased commodity prices and lower gas and NGL sales volumes, primarily related to our Eagle Ford and East Texas systems, which impact both sales and purchases; and - Purchases of propane decreased in 2016 compared to 2015 primarily due to lower propane prices which impact both sales and purchases.
+- Purchases of natural gas and NGLs decreased \$251 million in 2016 compared to 2015 as a result of decreased commodity prices and lower gas and NGL sales volumes, primarily related to our Eagle Ford and East Texas systems, and decreased volumes at our natural gas storage and pipeline assets, which impact both sales and purchases; and - Purchases of propane decreased in 2016 compared to 2015 primarily due to decreased volumes as discussed below under the heading "Propane Sales Volumes" and lower propane prices which impact both sales and purchases.

-Operating and Maintenance Expense - Operating and maintenance expense decreased in 2016 compared to 2015 primarily as a result of improved operating efficiencies and other cost savings initiatives.
+Operating and Maintenance Expense - Operating and maintenance expense decreased in 2016 compared to 2015 primarily as a result of improved operating efficiencies, other cost savings initiatives, the disposition of our Northern Louisiana system and timing of expenditures.

-Goodwill impairment- Goodwill impairment expense in 2015 represents impairment of our Collbran, Michigan and Southeast Texas reporting units.
+Goodwill impairment - Goodwill impairment expense in 2015 represents impairment of our Collbran, Michigan and Southeast Texas reporting units.